Citizen and Junior Police Academy

 Members of the Criminal Investigation Division present this course.
 Participants will be exposed to the structure of the Investigative Division as well as interview techniques, investigative tactics and available resources.
 Juvenile offenses will be discussed during this block of instruction.
 Techniques for crime scene processing and evidence gathering are discussed.
 Participants will conduct a practical exercise processing a mock crime scene.

 Participants will be introduced to the different drugs that affect our community.
 Topics included will be drug recognition and intervention programs.
 The class will be supplemented by a variety of visual aides.

 Participants are introduced to the Georgia Motor Vehicle Law.
 Other topics that are presented will include traffic direction, vehicle pullovers, officer safety and pursuits actions and officer responsibilities.

 The laws regarding DUI cases are discussed along with techniques officers use in determining if a driver is safe to operate a motor vehicle.
 Fatal Vision simulations will be utilized for this block of instruction.

 The Special Response Team Members of the Peachtree City Police Department will discuss their responsibilities and tactical operations abilities.
 A field demonstration is provided.

 911 Center operations are discussed.
 Participants are given a tour of the communications center and will see how emergency calls are received, processed and dispatched.

-If you have any further questions, please contact Lieutenant Brad Williams via email or at 770-487-8866 for additional information.
+Applications for the Citizens Police Academy can be found by clicking here.
+If you have any further questions, please contact Sergeant Courtney Lumpkin via email or at 770-487-8866 for additional information.